solliancenet/microsoft-postgresql-developer-guide/05_AI/05_07_Postgres_AI_Integration.md

 await memory_store.create_collection_async(collection_name='aboutMe')
 ```

-And when using the SQLToolkit in LangChain, it looks similar to the following.
+And when using the SQLToolkit in LangChain, it looks like the following.
 This code will attempt to use the data in the `SQLDatabase` object acheive the prompt goals.
 This includes analyzie the table structure and then reasoning over it to find the data needed to provide the appropriate context to later steps:

 ```python
 db = SQLDatabase.from_uri(connection_string)